jeffrafter/Tangerine/README.markdown

         www/js]$ coffee --bare --compile boot.coffee 2>&1

+- Sometimes all of the changes do not get pushed over to tangerine-pouch after fetching changes via git, even if you run init.js and file.watchr.
+Run this command to manually copy the changes over:

+        cp -R _attachments/ ../../tangerine-pouch/www/

 ##### 11. Tangerine admin tips

 - Configuration - once it is set, reads only from the database.